AdaCore/learn/intro_to_ada.rst

 In statically typed languages, a type is mainly (but not only) a *compile time* construct.
 It is a construct commonly used in programming languages to enforce invariants about the behavior of a program.

+.. gusthoff: What if readers don't know what invariants are?
+Shouldn't we explain what is meant by that and what's the advantage of "enforcing invariants"?

 A type is used to reason about *values* a program manipulates.
 The aim is to classify values by what you can accomplish with them, and this way